-All fire doors will have been fitted with either an overhead closer or a concealed door closer, which closes the door automatically.
+All fire doors will have been fitted with either an overhead door closer or a concealed door closer, which closes the door automatically.

-Do not interfere with or remove the door closer, and make sure the door is always kept closed.
+Do not interfere with or remove the door closer, and make sure the door always closes behind you.
+Never prop the door open.